Head to head

 Knolo wins

-Agents reason end-to-end and choose their own tools and steps from your description of the goal.
+Agents reason end-to-end and choose their own tools, sub-agents, and steps from a goal description.
+The same agent can solve the same problem different ways depending on input.

-AI Agent nodes (LangChain-powered) reason inside the box you draw — the surrounding graph is deterministic.
+AI Agent nodes reason inside the box you draw.
+The graph around them is deterministic.

 Agent-to-agent collaboration